A bit of background

 The issue I shall focus on here is that of new genes.

-There is a very strong case against new genes arising in an evolutionary way, yet putative evolutionary scenarios for e.g. the evolution of eyes or wings, which must require new genes, completely ignore this fact.
+There is a very strong case against new genes arising in an evolutionary way, yet most (if not all) scenarios proposed for the evolution of e.g. eyes or wings, which must require new genes, completely ignore this fact.
 Almost invariably such scenarios consider only the morphological level, a notable example being Nilsson and Pelger’s proposed evolution of eyes.
 This is a fundamental flaw which seriously undermines such scenarios.

 1. Out-of-date thinking about morphological plasticity